Wednesday December 3 2025

 • You want the best price-performance ratio and more power for your money

-• Are you into video editing, content creation, or live streaming?
+• Are you involved in video editing, content creation, or live streaming?

-• Are you interested in running multiple programs at the same time without slowdowns?
+• Are you interested in running multiple programs at the same time without slowing down the system?

 • You want overclocking capabilities without the extra cost